filipebfernandes/node-express-mongodb/README.md

-# node-express-postgres
+# node-express-mongodb

-## Training repository for nodejs application with express and postgres
+## Training repository for nodejs application with express and mongodb